AJTushar7/react-campaign-insight/replit.md

 ## System Architecture

 ### Frontend Architecture
-The application is now a **pure client-side React application** with TypeScript and follows a modern component-based architecture:
+The application has been **migrated to Angular 15** with TypeScript and follows a modern component-based architecture:

-- **UI Framework**: React 18 with TypeScript for type safety and better developer experience
+- **UI Framework**: Angular 15.2 with TypeScript for robust enterprise-grade development
-- **Styling**: Tailwind CSS with shadcn/ui component library for consistent, accessible UI components
+- **Styling**: SCSS with responsive design system for consistent UI components
-- **State Management**: TanStack Query (React Query) for client-side state management (server queries removed)
+- **State Management**: Angular services with RxJS observables for reactive data flow
-- **Routing**: Wouter for lightweight client-side routing
+- **Routing**: Angular Router for client-side navigation and route management
-- **Build Tool**: Vite for fast development and optimized production builds
+- **Build Tool**: Angular CLI for development and optimized production builds
-- **Data Source**: Mock data system in `client/src/data/mock-data.ts` for all dashboard content
+- **Data Source**: Angular services with comprehensive mock data for all dashboard functionality

-The frontend follows a modular component structure with:
+The frontend follows Angular's modular component structure with:
-- Shared UI components in `/components/ui/`
+- Angular components in `/src/app/components/`
-- Dashboard-specific components in `/components/dashboard/`
+- Dashboard-specific components including real-time monitoring, engagement heatmaps, BSP performance
-- Page components in `/pages/`
+- Service layer in `/src/app/services/` for data management
-- Custom hooks in `/hooks/`
+- TypeScript models in `/src/app/models/` for type safety
-- Mock data system in `/data/mock-data.ts`
+- Comprehensive mock data system integrated into services

 ### Data Storage Solutions
 The application now uses **client-side mock data only**: